TAMPA — Water Street Tampa marks the start of construction Tuesday on its first building, the posh JW Marriott hotel, but there's a lot more to come.

 Within a year, developers said Monday, construction should be underway on 10 — 10! — of Water Street Tampa's planned 22 buildings.
 Watch for Amalie Arena, now flanked by acre after acre of bare dirt, to be surrounded by up to about 20 construction cranes at a time, with nearly 3,000 hard hats on the job.

-The design, the partnership with Marriott, the location and the amenities should make for "a condominium offering unmatched in the Tampa Bay region," said James Nozar, chief executive officer of Strategic Property Partners (SPP), the development company launched by Tampa Bay Lightning owner Jeff Vinik and Cascade Investment, the capital fund owned by Microsoft billionaire Bill Gates.
+"This will be one of the biggest downtown development projects in the country," said James Nozar, chief executive officer of Strategic Property Partners, the development company launched by Tampa Bay Lightning owner Jeff Vinik and Cascade Investment, the capital fund owned by Microsoft billionaire Bill Gates.